Green IT and sustainability refer to the practices and initiatives aimed at reducing the

 encouraging product life cycle management, and promoting the use of

-4. Sustainable Data Centers: Data centers consume substantial amounts of
+environmentally friendly materials in IT products. - Sustainable Data Centers: Data centers consume substantial amounts of

 energy and generate heat, contributing to environmental impact.
 Sustainable